Band-pass superlattice magnetic tunnel junctions

 The superlattice structure is identified by the number of alternate quantum barriers and wells.
-The number of peaks in transmission spectrum of a superlattice is either equal to the number of quantum wells or one less than the number of barriers in the SL structure.
-We show in Fig.~\ref{TMR_SW_ncells}(a), the TMR variation with the number of barriers in the superlattice of the AR-FPMTJ device.
-The TMR increases with an increase in the number of barriers as the transmission spectrum transitions from unity to nearly zero value with increase in the number of barriers (Appendix \ref{ARC}).
+The number of peaks in the transmission spectrum of a superlattice is either equal to the number of quantum wells or one less than the number of barriers in the SL structure (see SM section-II).
+We show in Fig.~\ref{TMR_SW_ncells}(a), the TMR variation with the number of barriers in the superlattice of the AR-SLMTJ device.
+The TMR increases with an increase in the number of barriers as the transmission spectrum transitions from unity to nearly zero value with increase in the number of barriers (see SM section-II).
 The TMR eventually saturates with the number of barriers as the transition in its transmission spectrum approaches a step function.
 Figure.~\ref{TMR_SW_ncells}(b) shows that the critical switching bias increases with an increase in the number of barriers.
-In the AR-FPMTJ structure, an increase in the number of barriers increases the fluctuation in the band-pass spectra of transmission which reduces the band-pass area under the transmission spectra to contribute in spin and charge flow.
+In the AR-SLMTJ structure, an increase in the number of barriers increases the fluctuation in the band-pass spectra of transmission which reduces the band-pass area under the transmission spectra to contribute in spin and charge flow.
 This increases the critical bias voltage requirement for magnetization switching due to spin transfer torque.
-It can be seen from the Fig.~\ref{TMR_SW_ncells}(b) that the critical switching voltage strength for APC to PC switching is lesser than that of PC to APC due to the angular dependence of the Slonczewski term in the AR-FPMTJ device.
-We can also infer from the above discussion that there is nearly 1200\% and 1300\% decrease in the switching bias from APC to PC and PC to APC respectively, in the AR-FPMTJ device in comparison to the traditional trilayer MTJ device.\\
+It can be seen from the Fig.~\ref{TMR_SW_ncells}(b) that the critical switching voltage strength for APC to PC switching is lesser than that of PC to APC due to the angular dependence of the Slonczewski term in the AR-SLMTJ device.
+We can also infer from the above discussion that there is nearly 92\% and 92.8\% decrease in the switching bias from APC to PC and PC to APC respectively, in the AR-SLMTJ device in comparison to the traditional trilayer MTJ device.\\